Hydrocodone and Oxycodone: How They're Different, How They're the Same, and Why It Matters

 Both hydrocodone and oxycodone are sometimes combined with acetaminophen, an over-the-counter pain reliever.
 In the case of oxycodone acetaminophen, it is commonly known by its brand name Percocet®.
 Hydrocodone acetaminophen is commonly known by brand names Lortab®, Norco®, and Vicodin®.

-According to the FDA, hydrocodone and/or oxycodone combined with acetaminophen presents a higher risk of liver damage and overdose than when each opioid is taken alone.
+According to the FDA, when hydrocodone or oxycodone are combined with acetaminophen, it presents a higher risk of liver damage and overdose than when each opioid is taken alone.

 One primary difference between hydrocodone use and oxycodone use is the side effects.
 Tiredness is a more common effect of taking hydrocodone, and constipation is a more common effect of taking oxycodone.

 As for which is more effective in providing pain management or at providing feelings of euphoria and pleasure, the two drugs are remarkably similar.
-In truth, factors like a person's substance use and substance abuse history, their weight, the release form of the hydrocodone or oxycodone (i.e. instant-release or time-release tablets), and the dosage have more to do with how the drug is experienced than a strict difference between the two.
-That being said, individuals who misuse opioid medications generally prefer formulations of oxycodone such as Oxycontin, Roxicet, and Percocet.
+Factors like a person's substance use and substance abuse history, their weight, the release form of the hydrocodone or oxycodone (i.e., instant-release or time-release tablets), and the dosage have more to do with how the drug is experienced than a strict difference between the two.

 • Preoccupation with finding and taking the drug